 Rachel Silverstein

-Miami Waterkeeper and Executive Director, Rachel Silverstein, Ph.D., is a renowned marine biologist and environmental advocate dedicated to safeguarding clean water and marine ecosystems in South Florida.
+Miami Waterkeeper and Chief Executive Officer Rachel Silverstein, Ph.D., is a renowned marine biologist and environmental advocate dedicated to safeguarding clean water and marine ecosystems in South Florida.

-Rachel received a Ph.D. in the Department of Marine Biology and Fisheries from the University of Miami’s Rosenstiel School for Marine and Atmospheric Science in 2012.
-Her research focused on the effect of climate change on reef corals, funding in part by a National Science Foundation Graduate Research Fellowship, for which she used genetic methods to answer ecological questions.
-Rachel graduated cum laude in 2006 from Columbia University with a B.S. degree in Ecology, Evolution and Environmental Biology.
+Rachel graduated cum laude from Columbia University in 2006, with a B.S. degree in Ecology, Evolution and Environmental Biology, and, in 2012, received a Ph.D. from the Department of Marine Biology and Fisheries at the University of Miami’s Rosenstiel School for Marine and Atmospheric Science.
+Her research focused on the effect of climate change on reef corals, funded in part by a National Science Foundation Graduate Research Fellowship.

 Awards